SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

               lockout mode (see *Dictionary Attack*)

 Note: if the key is *restricted*, either *decrypt* or *sign* (but not both) must be set.

-//TODO what's the requirements for parent objects?

 ## Importing Keys

 Often, you want to import an externally generated key into the TPM.
-This can be archieved by using the `tpm2_import` command.
+This can be achieved by using the `tpm2_import` command.

 {% highlight bash %}
-# Generate key externally
+# Generate key-pair externally
 openssl genrsa -out key.pem 2048
 openssl rsa -in key.pem -pubout -out key_pub.pem

 # Create primary key
 tpm2_createprimary -C o -c primary.ctx

-# Import key
+# Import external key(-pair).
+Creates Primary Key encrypted public/private blobs on-disk.
 tpm2_import -G rsa -i key.pem -C primary.ctx -r import_key_priv.bin -u import_key_pub.bin
+# Load the new key(-pair) from the enecrypted blobs.
+We must pass in primary.ctx in order
+# to decrypt them.
 tpm2_load -C primary.ctx -r import_key_priv.bin -u import_key_pub.bin -c key.ctx
 {% endhighlight %}

-Alternatively, an externally generated key can be loaded without being encrypted (wrapped) by a parent key.
+Alternatively, an externally generated key(-pair) can be loaded without being encrypted (wrapped) by a parent key.
 Usually, this key is associated with the *null* hierarchy (`-C n`).
 If there is no *sensitive portion* (e.g. only a public key), the key can be associated with another hierarchy.
 However, it will never be wrapped by a parent key.

 {% highlight bash %}
-# Generate key externally
+# Generate key-pair externally
 openssl genrsa -out key.pem 2048
 openssl rsa -in key.pem -pubout -out key_pub.pem

-# Load the key
+# Load the key-pair directly, without wrapping.
 tpm2_loadexternal -C n -G rsa -r key.pem -c key.ctx
 {% endhighlight %}

 ## Signature Generation and Verification

 Signing using an asymmetric key is rather easy.
-Note however that the *sign* attribute of the key has to be set.
+The *sign* attribute of the key must be set during creation.
+However, *sign* is part of the default attributes for `tpm2_create`.

 ### TPM only